Biography: Leader . Speaker . Advisor

-“You will never do anything in this world without courage. …………………………….It is the greatest quality of the mind next to honor”– Aristotle.
+“You will never do anything in this world without courage.
+It is the greatest quality of the mind next to honor”– Aristotle.

-Through education, entrepreneurial experience and international exposure, She has performed superlatively in roles that straddle both the public and private sectors.
+Ms. Sophia Bekele is a business and corporate executive, an International entrepreneur, corporate governance & risk management specialist, international policy advisor on ICT, internet and development issues, governance and ICT activist, and a philanthropist.
+Through education, entrepreneurial experience, and international exposure, She has performed superlatively in roles that straddle both the public and private sectors.
 She is involved in high-level policy advisory boards.
-She has obtained a truly global experience in today’s corporate culture having worked in America, Europe, South America, Asia and Africa, and with various international, inter-governmental, national government & private transnational corporations.
+She has obtained a truly global experience in today’s corporate culture having worked in America, Europe, South America, Asia, and Africa, and with various international, inter-governmental, national government & private transnational corporations.

-Ms. Bekele’s present focus is on DotAfrica – a new generic Top-Level Domain (gTLD) for the Africa geographic name that will be introduced and delegated for operation under ICANN’s new gTLD programme.
-She currently oversees the DotAfrica new gTLD initiative of DotConnectAfrica Trust.
-DotConnectAfrica Trust (DCA), is an organization that is spearheading the DotAfrica Initiative.
-DotAfrica (‘.Africa’) is one of the new generic Top Level Domains (gTLDs) that will be delegated to the root zone of the Internet Domain Name Structure (DNS) by the Internet Corporation of Assigned Names and Numbers (ICANN), a US-based institution that is at the apex of Global Internet Governance.
-ICANN has a formal contractual relationship with the National Technology & Information Administration (NTIA), an agency of the US Department of Commerce.
+Sophia initiated and spearheaded the DotAfrica Initiative under DotConnectAfrica Trust (DCA), a non-profit organization She founded.
+The DotAfrica (‘.Africa’) domain is a new generic Top-Level Domain (gTLD) for the Africa geographic name delegated to the root zone of the Internet Domain Name Structure (DNS) by the Internet Corporation of Assigned Names and Numbers (ICANN) for operation under ICANN’s new gTLD program.
+ICANN is a US-based institution that is at the apex of Global Internet Governance and has a formal contractual relationship with the National Technology & Information Administration (NTIA), an agency of the US Department of Commerce.

 “The .africa TLD is Africa’s response to the benefits of a unified continental domain on the internet.
 It is a new idea which will be guided by the ICANN policy embodied in the rule-book that’s a process which is both competitive and “bottoms up” – Sophia Bekele, Enterprise Technology Magazine, 2011